 What is a paternity order?

 A paternity order is a Court declaration establishing who the father of a child is, when there is a dispute about it.
 The Family Court usually deals with paternity cases, although the High Court also has the power to make this decision (e.g. in cases dealing with the right to inherit property).
 A paternity order generally must be made within six years of the child’s birth, though there are some exceptions.
-More about this is on the Family Justice website.
+More about this is on the Ministry of Justice website.

 Why do I need to apply for a paternity order in order to get my benefit?

 If you are applying for the Sole Parent Support benefit from Work and Income, then your child’s father must be named on the birth certificate, as he is obliged to contribute towards the support of your child.
 If the father is not named on the child’s birth certificate then your benefit may be reduced (there are exceptions e.g. if you are concerned about the safety of you or your child).

 How do I apply for a paternity order?